LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/equality.rst

 .. index::
    single: equality; loose

-When we give ``==`` operands of different data types, it will still try to make a comparison.
-In order to properly do so, the values must be both be of the same type.
-JavaScript will implicitely convert the operands so that they are of the same type, and then compare the converted values to generate ``true`` or ``false``.
+In order to properly make a comparison, the two operands must be the same type.
+If the two operands to ``==`` are of different data types, Javascript will implicitly convert the operands so that the values are of the same data types before comparing the two.
 For this reason, the ``==`` operator is often said to measure **loose equality**.

 Type conversions with ``==`` are carried out according to a `complex set of rules <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#Loose_equality_using>`_, and while many of these conversions make some sense, others do not.